felixrieseberg/npm-windows-upgrade/README.md

 Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force
 ```

-Then, to install and use this upgrader tool, run (also from an elevated PowerShell or cmd.exe):
+Then, to install and use this upgrader tool, run the following command (also from an elevated PowerShell or cmd.exe).
+Note: If you're running a Node version lower than 4.0, please use `npm-windows-upgrade@3.1.1`, which is the last version to support older versions of Node.js.

 ```
 npm install --global --production npm-windows-upgrade